Skip to main content

 Getting and setting props

 Players can have a list of arbitrary properties that are persisted across all of their aliases.
 These props are identified by their unique key and can have any string value.
+Keys can be up to 128 characters long and values can be up to 512 characters long.

 Getting props